-- 10. I have now completed my review under article 12(5) of the Regulations.
-In carrying out my review, I have had regard to the submissions made by the appellant, Coillte and ESB.
-I have also examined the contents of the records at issue.
-In addition, I have had regard to: - the judgments in Minch v Commissioner for Environmental Information [2017] IECA 223 (Minch), Redmond & Anor v Commissioner for Environmental Information & Anor [2020] IECA 83 (Redmond), Electricity Supply Board v Commissioner for Environmental Information & Lar Mc Kenna [2020] IEHC 190 (ESB) and Right to Know v Commissioner for Environmental Information & RTÉ [2021] IEHC 353 (RTÉ);
+- 13. I have now completed my review under article 12(5) of the Regulations.
+In carrying out my review, I have had regard to the submissions made by the appellant and ESB.
+As I noted above, no submissions have been made by the Council.
+I have also examined the contents of the record at issue.
+In addition, I have had regard to: - the judgments in Minch v Commissioner for Environmental Information [2017] IECA 223 (Minch), Redmond & Anor v Commissioner for Environmental Information & Anor [2020] IECA 83 (Redmond), Electricity Supply Board v Commissioner for Environmental Information & Lar Mc Kenna [2020] IEHC 190 (ESB) and Right to Know v Commissioner for Environmental Information & RTÉ [2021] IEHC 353 (RTÉ); - the judgment of the Court of Appeal of England and Wales in Department for Business, Energy and Industrial Strategy v Information Commissioner [2017] EWCA Civ 844 (Henney) which is referenced in the decisions in Redmond, ESB and RTÉ; - the decisions of the Court of Justice of the European Union in C-321/96 Wilhelm Mecklenburg v Kreis Pinneberg - Der Landrat (Mecklenburg) and C-316/01 Eva Glawischnig v Bundesminister für soziale Sicherheit und Generationen (Glawischnig); - the decisions of the High Court and Supreme Court in ESB v Gormley [1985] IR 129, ESB v Burke [2006] IEHC 214 and ESB v Harrington [2002] IESC 38; - Directive 2003/4/EC (the AIE Directive), upon which the AIE Regulations are based; - the 1998 United Nations Economic Commission for Europe Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (the Aarhus Convention); and

-- the judgment of the Court of Appeal of England and Wales in Department for Business, Energy and Industrial Strategy v Information Commissioner [2017] EWCA Civ 844 (Henney) which is referenced in the decisions in Redmond, ESB and RTÉ; - the decisions of the Court of Justice of the European Union in C-321/96 Wilhelm Mecklenburg v Kreis Pinneberg - Der Landrat (Mecklenburg) and C-316/01 Eva Glawischnig v Bundesminister f ür soziale Sicherheit und Generationen (Glawischnig); - the decisions of the High Court and Supreme Court in ESB v Gormley [1985] IR 129, ESB v Burke [2006] IEHC 214 and ESB v Harrington [2002] IESC 38; - Directive 2003/4/EC (the AIE Directive), upon which the AIE Regulations are based; - the 1998 United Nations Economic Commission for Europe Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (the Aarhus Convention); and - The Aarhus Convention-An Implementation Guide (Second edition, June 2014) ('the Aarhus Guide').
+• The Aarhus Convention-An Implementation Guide (Second edition, June 2014) ('the Aarhus Guide').